Top 10 Microservices Design Patterns that Every Developer Should Know

 #8.
 Backends for Frontends (BFF) pattern

-In modern business applications using the microservice architecture, you generally decouple the frontend and backend services.
+In modern business applications using the microservices architecture patterns, you generally decouple the frontend and backend services.
 Instead, they communicate with each other via API or GraphQL.

 For example, imagine a scenario where the application has a mobile app client and the general web client.
 Using the same backend microservices for web and mobile could become problematic.
 The reason is web and mobile applications have different requirements, such as screen size, display, performance, network bandwidth, etc.